rsp/ifa/PITCHME.md

 Headless CMS works like this:

-- a convenient UI is used to easily edit content
+A convenient UI is used to easily edit content.

-- all the data is exposed via API to the frontend
+All the data is exposed via API to the frontend.

 ---